-The following small business grants for women are a valuable way for many SMBs to get the financial kickstart they need.
-Here are 8 of the best business grants open to female entrepreneurs and business owners.
+The following small business grants for women are a valuable way for many female entrepreneurs to get the financial kickstart they need.
+Here are 8 of the best business grants open to women business owners.

-Nonprofit and Community-Focused Business Grants
+Community-Focused Business Grants

 1. The Eileen Fisher Women-Owned Business Grant Program

-Established in 2004, women’s clothing brand Eileen Fisher helps female-owned companies expand their businesses.
+Established in 2004, women’s clothing and accessories brand Eileen Fisher helps female-owned companies expand their businesses.
 The grants are awarded specifically for increasing the role of women in environmental and economic sustainability.

-In 2017, Bee Downtown founder Leigh-Kathryn Bonner was a recipient of the Eileen Fisher grant.
-As a 4th-generation beekeeper, Bonner works with local businesses to provide rooftop beehives in the area, which supports pollination and encourages a thriving ecosystem.
+In 2017, Bee Downtown founder, Leigh-Kathryn Bonner, was a recipient of the Eileen Fisher grant.
+As a 4th-generation beekeeper, Bonner works with local businesses to provide rooftop beehives in the area, supporting pollination and encouraging a thriving ecosystem.

 Creative Business Grants